MichaelHopwood/PI-Python/README.md

 `Pithon_Servers.py` - contains functions that focus on interactions with the PI System by connecting to the data archive directly

-`Pithon_Systems.py` - contains functions for getting information from the PI System by connecting to the AF Server
+`Pithon_Systems.py` - *decomissioned* contains functions for getting information from the PI System by connecting to the AF Server

 `interfacePithon.py` - active code running on the Interface machine which grabs data from mySQL server, parses the data, adds a datetime timestamp, and stores into the PI System